Honey Sriracha Shrimp Bowls

 • Sriracha – Spicy on its own, but with the honey, it makes a great marinade.

-• Vinegar – Just a couple of splashes of rice wine vinegar.
+• Vinegar – Just a couple of splashes of rice vinegar.

-• Seasoning – I used a pinch of salt and pepper, but you could try other seasonings as well.
+• Seasoning – I used a pinch of salt and pepper (and a pinch of red pepper flakes for EXTRA heat), but you could try other seasonings as well.

 • Veggies – I love roasted broccoli with these bowls, but feel free to use anything you have on hand.